aGrUM 3.1.1

 template<typename Val>

-INLINE gum::ListConstIteratorSafe< Val >::ListConstIteratorSafe ( const ListConstIteratorSafe< Val > & src)
+gum::ListConstIteratorSafe< Val >::ListConstIteratorSafe ( const ListConstIteratorSafe< Val > & src)

 Copy constructor.